wthit56/unnecessary.js/event-loop/README.md

 	NOTE: for the error to be shown in the log, you may have to allow "all" messages to be displayed in the developer tools' settings.

-##scripts

-### commented.js
-This file is written to be easy to read.
-Everything flows on from each other, variable names are self-explanatory, and comments explain exactly what is going on and why.

-This does mean, however, that the code is very inefficient.
-This file is meant for reading, not executing.
-You can think of it as _"pseudo-code"_, that happens to actually run.

-### verbose.js
-This file is written as an efficient equivalent to commented.js.
-It keeps the same logic, but moves things around to run faster and leaner than it's predecessor.

-This file is used in the .html example pages.

-### terse.js
-This file takes verbose.js and makes the code as short as possible.
-Variables are single-characters, commonly-used property names and objects are proxied into short-named variables.
-The code is stripped down as much as possible but so that it runs exactly the same as the verbose.js version.

-### minified.js
-This file takes the terse code and strips out any unnecesary whitespace.
-The result is a hand-minified file that looks and behaves exactly like the commented.js, and therefore the original JavaScript method itself.

-This code is efficient and as tiny as you can make it.